Cumbria - BBC News

 Latest stories

-Notts County 2-3 Carlisle United
+Colchester United 4-1 Carlisle United

-Jason Kennedy's winner moves Carlisle United up to second in League Two and adds to Notts County's relegation troubles.
+Kurtis Guthrie scores a hat-trick as Colchester thrash Carlisle to secure a fifth successive win and move them into the play-off places.

 From other local news sites